KateK1/ML_Zoomcamp/Midterm_project/README.md

 ## Project information

 The project was made for [ML Zoomcamp 2022](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp).
 It involves:
-- data prepartion  and EDA
+- data preparation and EDA
 - model treining and parametrs tuning
 - deploying model with BentoML

 ## Problem description

 Fire incidents are one of the common insurance cases households and businesses want to be protected from.
-However, fire incidents occure and owners bear the loss for the damage.
-The aim of the project is build model which estimated dollar loss from of the fire incedent using Fire Incidents dataset provided by Toronto Fire Services.
+However, fire incidents occur and owners bear the loss for the damage.
+The project aims to build a model which estimated dollar loss from the fire incident using the Fire Incidents dataset provided by Toronto Fire Services.

 #### Dataset description
-[The original dataset.](https://www.kaggle.com/datasets/reihanenamdari/fire-incidents) The dataset counts records about 11K cases of fire incedens during period from 2011 to 2018 in Toronto, Canada.
-Dataset contains 27 column of numerical, categorical and date time data:
+[The original dataset.](https://www.kaggle.com/datasets/reihanenamdari/fire-incidents) The dataset counts records about 11K cases of fire incidents during the period from 2011 to 2018 in Toronto, Canada.
+The dataset contains 27 columns of numerical, categorical, and date-time data:

 - Numerical:
 persons_rescued (value range 0 - 86).
 civilian_casualties (value range 0 - 15)
 estimated_number_of_persons_displaced (value range 0 - 999)
-incident_station_area - 3 digit number represents code of the fire station
+incident_station_area - 3 digit number represents the code of the fire station
 latitude, longitude,
 incident_ward